somasis/lux/README.md

 3. `make install`

 ## Usage
 After installation, just run `man lux`.
-If you prefer, you can also just do `lux -h`.

 ## Rationale
 On Linux distributions, you often have to choose between a few options for